Part 1 of 3-Part Series: Standardization: Building Better Business Analysis Capability

 A Business Analysis Centre of Excellence (BA CoE) or a Business Analysis Community of Practice (depending on the capability maturity level of the organization, see Capability Maturity Model (CMM) in Figure 1) provides such a framework.
 It is essential in increasing the business analysis capability maturity level of an organization and consequently in reducing the risk of projects.
 A good example of a company that uses standardization in their business analysis practices is NedBank, Maturing Business Analysis into a Vibrant Capability with Consistent Execution.
 Through their Business Analysis Practice Centre working with the business analysis community, the business analysts contributed to Nedbank’s ability to turn market constraints into strengths by leveraging fundamental business analysis skills consistently.

 If you’ve been ignoring standardization, it’s time to start paying closer attention.
-This webinar is a good place to start.

 About The Author: